 Apply for a Grant Online: the Colorful World of Application Forms

-Many grant giving organizations accept applications by e-mail or at least carry out preliminary clarifications in this way.
+Many funding organizations accept applications by e-mail or at least carry out preliminary clarifications in this way.
 This is a welcome development.
 Because it helps everyone involved save time and money.
 Just a few years ago, it was considered too casual and not very serious to write applications by e-mail.

 The world of application forms is still very colorful.
-Each grant giving organization has its own views on what a grant request should look like.
+Each funding organization has its own views on what a foundation application should look like.
 One is content with a summary of the project content in 1’000 characters in addition to contact information, while the other requires detailed information in over 20 items or more.
 The thematic structure and the layout of the forms, i.e. their form, are also highly diverse, reflecting industry-specific needs and requirements.
 A research foundation, for example, requires different information than a foundation that promotes culture.
 And finally, one time they are to be filled out directly online and another time a PDF is to be printed out, the form filled out by hand and sent in by mail.
 And the instructions are not always clear to outsiders at first glance.

 Disadvantage of Online Forms instead of Writing Applications: Increased Effort